LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry
 My notes focus on usages related to our research.
-They are based on my knowlege of Python, so they are not necessarily the best or only solutions to your research needs, there are numerous Python usages that I do not know.

-My notes are organised as follows:
+These are based on my knowlege of Python, so are not necessarily the best or only solutions to your research needs, there are also numerous Python usages that I do not even know.
+My notes are organised as below:

 0. Python basics
 1. Numerical computation